markusenglund/react-npm-component-starter/README.md

 * `git clone https://github.com/yogaboll/react-npm-component-starter.git`
 * `npm install`
-* `npm run lib:watch` - Transpile the `src/lib` folder in watch mode
+* `npm run dev` to transpile both the lib and docs folder in watch mode and serve the docs page for you.
-* `npm run docs` - start a development server with the demo website based on the `src/docs` folder.
 * Go to http://127.0.0.1:8000 to see the demo in action.
 Whenever you change the code in either src/lib or src/docs, the page will automatically update.

 Remember to reset the git history: